 The Honors Program at the University of Bridgeport is designed for students of exceptional academic achievement.

 Admittance to the program is by invitation.
 Criteria that are considered in admittance include:

-- For current UB students, a cumulative average of 3.5 or higher and a recommendation from an Honors Faculty member.
+- Current UB students : Cumulative GPA of 3.5 or higher.
 Current students must apply before completion of 60 credits.

-For further information on eligibility, contact Rachael Cuttitta at email@example.com.
+For further information on eligibility, contact the Honors Program Chair, Dr. Elizabeth Haas - email@example.com.

 - Completion of at least five courses with Honors designation.
 Consult the Course Catalog or your dean for more information on these courses.

 - An Honors Thesis (optional, but strongly recommended).

 - Students must maintain a cumulative GPA of 3.5 or higher.
 In addition, students must earn at minimum a “B” in an Honors designated course in order for that course to be counted toward the Honors Program requirements.